-An ontology (in the field of Computer Science and Information Systems) is a formal expression of knowledge about some domain, specifying the commonly accepted terminology and the relationships between its terms [1].
-Perhaps the most well-known use of ontologies is for the so-called semantic web, where web pages are marked up with semantic information so that intelligent agents can mine the web for data more effectively [2].
+An ontology (in the field of Computing) is a formal expression of knowledge about some domain, specifying the commonly accepted terminology and the relationships between its terms [1].
+Perhaps the most well-known use of ontologies is for the so-called semantic web, where web pages are marked up with semantic information so that intelligent agents can mine them for data more effectively [2].
 Ontologies also have many other uses, such as for specifying terminology in the medical field.
 SNOMED CT is the most comprehensive and widely used ontology in health information systems.
 It consists of clinical terminology "with unique meanings and formal logic-based definitions organised into hierarchies" [3].
 It is used extensively in the USA and UK, and is either being used or under serious consideration in numerous other countries, as well as bodies such as the EU.

-OpenMRS is a "community-developed, opensource, enterprise electronic medical record system framework" [4].
+OpenMRS is a "community-developed, open-source, enterprise electronic medical record system framework" [4].
 The fact that it is a framework means that it provides a shell for implementers to create applications for storing medical records that meet the particular needs of a hospital or clinic.
-OpenMRS applications have been developed and successfully deployed for keeping records about HIV/Aids and TB patients at selected hospitals and clinics in a number of countries in Africa, including South Africa, Kenya, Rwanda, Lesotho, Zimbabwe, Mozambique, Uganda, and Tanzania.
+OpenMRS applications have been implemented and successfully deployed for keeping records about HIV/Aids and